University of the Witwatersrand: Growth and opposition to apartheid: 1959–1994

+The 1960s also witnessed widespread protest against apartheid policies.
+This resulted in numerous police invasions of campus to break up peaceful protests, as well as the banning, deportation and detention of many students and staff.
+Government funding for the university was cut, with funds originally meant for Wits often being channelled to the more conservative Afrikaans universities instead.

 The 1970s saw the construction of Jubilee Hall and the Wartenweiler Library, as well as the opening of the Tandem Accelerator; the first, and to date only, nuclear facility at a South African university.
 In 1976, Lawson's Corner in Braamfontein was acquired and renamed University Corner.
 Senate House, the university's main administrative building, was completed in 1977.
 The university underwent a significant expansion programme in the 1980s.
 The Medical School was moved to new premises on York Street in Parktown on 30 August 1982.
-Additionally, in 1984 the university acquired the Milner Park showgrounds from the Witwatersrand Agricultural Society.
-These became West Campus, with the original campus becoming East Campus.
+Additionally, in 1984 the university acquired the Milner Park showgrounds from the Witwatersrand Agricultural Society including the Tower of Light.
+These became the West Campus, with the original campus becoming East Campus.
 In 1984, the Chamber of Mines building opened.
 A large walkway named the Amic Deck was constructed across the De Villiers Graaff Motorway which bisects the campus, linking East Campus with West Campus.

 The 1980s also witnessed a period of heightened opposition to apartheid, as the university struggled to maintain its autonomy in the face of attacks from the apartheid state.
 Wits looked anew to the "Open Universities" statement of 1957, to which the University of the Western Cape now also added its voice.
 As the apartheid government attempted, through the threat of financial sanctions, to bring Wits under firmer control, protest escalated culminating in the General Assembly of 28 October 1987, at which the university reiterated its commitment to the values underlying the "Open Universities" statement.